lnshi/node-cayley/README.md

   * Options

+    * promisify: `boolean`, default to true, set true to use bluebird style APIs, false to use callback style APIs.

     * logLevel: `integer`, set log level, this lib use logger winston and npm log levels(winston.config.npm.levels).

-    * promisify: `boolean`, set true to use bluebird style APIs, false to use callback style APIs.

     * secure: `boolean`, set whether your cayley server use TLS.